robinozer/portfolio4/README.md

 - Prevent double booking
 - prepulate fields with previous information when editing a booking
 - Don't allow bookings in past dates

+## Testing ##

+### Manual testing ###
+I have manually tested this project by doing the following:
+- Entering invalid inputs into the form (pressing Enter without any input, entering invalid numerals, entering empty space in the special requirements text field).
+- Tried each feature step by step, and documented in test cases below.
+- Tested the code in my local development environment as well as in the Heroku deployed app.

 ### Test cases ###